chrischoy/open-ucn/README.md

 convolutional spatial transformers (Rigid, SO(2), and Thin-Plate-Spline (TPS) predecessor of the deformable convolution) originally proposed in the UCN.

+## Fully Convolutional Metric Learning

+The limitations of the patch based feature learning is that: First, extracting a small image patch limits the receptive field of the network but is also computationally inefficient since all intermediate representations are computed separately even for overlapping regions.
+Second, this allows end-to-end training as the selection process is delegated to the next stage in the pipeline.
+Third, limiting feature extraction to a keypoints results in lower spatial resolution for subsequent matching stages and can thus reduce registration accuracy.
+However, this can also results in more computation and increase complexity in discrete keypoint selection process.

 ## Installation and Data Preprocessing